plumber-cd/argocd-autoscaler/DESIGN.md

 It may not be the most efficient accordingly to the latest data, but it's reflecting well the most recent history, without risking to fall behind too much.

-In combination with this evaluation implementation, we should probably increase frequency of sampling in the polling phase.
-I would probably use `p(0.5)` instead of `p(0.95)`, and do it over 30 minutes range instead of 24h.
-But you do you.

 ## Scaler

 Using input from `.spec.partitionProviderRef` - Scaler can ensure that intention becomes reality.